-The International Financial Services District (IFSD) has created a
+The International Financial Services District

-highly attractive environment for indigenous and overseas firms in
+(IFSD) has created a highly attractive environment for indigenous

-finance and related sectors.
-As a pre-equipped business area,
+and overseas firms in finance and related sectors.
+As a

 operations.